Astera-Finance/astera/tests/echidna/README.md

 214. ✅ Users must not be able to steal funds from flashloans.
 215. ✅ The total value borrowed must always be less than the value of the collaterals.
 216. 🚚
-217. ✅ The `liquidityIndex` should monotonically increase when there's total debt.
+217. ❌ (fix lastLiquidityIndex and lastBorrowIndex) The `liquidityIndex` should monotonically increase when there's total debt.
-218. ✅ The `variableBorrowIndex` should monotonically increase when there's total debt.
+218. ❌ (fix lastLiquidityIndex and lastBorrowIndex) The `variableBorrowIndex` should monotonically increase when there's total debt.
 219. ❌ (L-01) A user with debt should have at least an aToken balance `setUsingAsCollateral`.
 220. ❌ If all debt is repaid, all `aToken` holders should be able to claim their collateral.
 221. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.